2020 Kashgar earthquake: Tectonic setting

 Northern Xinjiang lies at the northernmost extreme zone of continental deformation as a result of the ongoing collision between India and Eurasia.
 The epicenter region of the 2020 Kashgar earthquake lies along the Kalpin (Kepingtage or Kalpingtag) fold and thrust belt, which has folded and uplifted strata to form the Chinese Tian Shan mountains.
 This fold and thrust belt is located at the southern foot of the Chinese Tien Shan range and is 300 km long while being 75 km wide.
 It consists of a series of anticlines, three low-angle thrust faults and an underlying décollement.
-These faults and the décollement aid in the subduction of the Tarim basin.
+These faults and the décollement aid in the subduction of the Tarim Basin.

 The fold and thrust belt is seismically active and is the source of many moderately large to major events with focal depths of between 15 km to 32 km.
 Historically, the region has hosted many large magnitude 6.0+ earthquakes, but their destructive capabilities were limited due to the sparse population density.
 The largest event ever recorded was the 1902 Turkestan earthquake, with an estimated moment magnitude of 7.7.
 It had an epicenter very close to that of the 2020 event and is thought to have ruptured the decollément.
-This earthquake killed anywhere between 5,000 to 20,000 people in nearby Kashgar.
+This earthquake killed anywhere between 5,000 and 20,000 people in nearby Kashgar.
 Another earthquake in 1996 resulted in the death of at least 24 individuals and damaged more than 15,300 homes.
 The magnitude 6.3 earthquake in 2003 has an epicenter just south of where the 2020 earthquake was.
 It killed some 216 people and left 4,000 injured.
 It also collapsed more than 71,000 and damaged at least 41,000 others.

 The slip rate along the shallow frontal part of the Kalping fold and thrust belt has been measured at 1 to 2 mm/yr or just one-fourth the rate of subduction of the Tarim basin.
 This differs from most zones of convergence where the outermost thrust results in the greatest deformation and accommodates the most slip.
 Because much of the geological deformation and activity is not at the outer thrusts, the faults are moving at much slower rates.
 While the faults of the Kalping fold and thrust belt are active and seismogenic, much of the décollement is not due to the lack of friction.
 It instead displays aseismic creep at depth.